Ryeberg

 9) Never Stop The Dreaming

-Over in South Africa, big men have been falling down left and right.
-The World Cup has seen early exits for les Bleus, the Azzurri, Bafana Bafana and every other African team excepting Ghana.
+Over in South Africa, the World Cup saw early exits for les Bleus, the Azzurri, Bafana Bafana and every other African team excepting Ghana.
+Big men falling down.

 And England?
-When the Cup kicked off, Englishmen the world over thought this might be their year, now with no-nonsense master tactician Fabio Capello at the helm.
-After all the oh-so nears, would it finally come home?
+When the Cup kicked off, Englishmen the world over thought it might be their year, now with no-nonsense master tactician Fabio Capello at the helm.
+After all the oh-so nears, would it finally come home? (*the brilliant fan video below by dbarnesy2k — “First video I’ve ever made!” — has been blocked by UEFA, EMI, Big Corp Inc, and whoever else, as ever…shame).

 The Squad, “Three Lions 2010